TimoGuy/solanine_vulkan/etc/engine_upgrade.md

                 - [x] Enable extensions.
                 - [x] Mark descriptor binding as using a variable count.
         - [x] Fix that pesky error when exiting the program.
-        - [ ] Migrate to material system.
+        - [x] Migrate to material system.
             - [x] CREATE MATERIAL VIEWER.
             - [x] Add different materials (group by humba) in `compactRenderObjectsIntoDraws`
             - [x] Load in correct material IDs instead of using material ids from vkgltf
             - [f] Connect material to render object's palette.
 When loading in the model, it will also return a palette, and the programmer can insert that palette or insert a loaded palette swap file into the render object.
                 - [f] Load palette swap file.
-            - [ ] Try to come up with a better sorting for compacting render meshes
+            - [x] Try to come up with a better sorting for compacting render meshes
-                > RESULTS:
+                > RESULTS: Ummmmmm, I couldn't really find anything very useful, but just creating a cache that gets managed by renderobjectmanager was my solution.
-            - [ ] Don't load textures with vkgltf. (bandaid... see sub task for real.)
+            - [f] ~~Don't load textures with vkgltf. (bandaid... see sub task for real.)~~ I'll just mark this as future, bc material palettes should do this solution.
-                - [ ] Re-export all gltf models with "Geometry->Materials->Export" and "Geometry->Images->None" set.
+                - [f] Re-export all gltf models with "Geometry->Materials->Export" and "Geometry->Images->None" set.
                     - [f] @NOTE: "Geometry->Materials->Placeholder" doesn't export the material name and we're matching on name.
 However, in the future it might be good just to match on primitive id, which would just be using "Placeholder".
-            - [ ] Turn off the "pbrmaterial" material.
+            - [f] ~~Turn off the "pbrmaterial" material.~~ Use material palettes that compare on the primitive id.
     - [x] Material viewer
         - [x] Orbit camera view
         - [x] Sphere material inspector.